Air Charter International: History

-Air Charter was established on 7 February 1966 as a subsidiary of Air France under the name Societé aérienne française d'affrètements (SAFA).
-Flight operations began on 25 July 1966 with two Sud Caravelles and two Lockheed Super Constellations.
-These flew charter flights from Paris to the Mediterranean.
+The air carrier was established on 7 February 1966 as a subsidiary of Air France under the corporate name Societé Aérienne Française d'Affrètements (SAFA).
+Flight operations began on 25 July 1966 with two Sud Caravelles and two Lockheed Super Constellations made available by the parent company.
+These flew charter flights from Paris to the Mediterranean basin.

-Later years

-The airline changed its name on 8 December 1969 to Air Charter International (ACI).
+On 8 December 1969 the airline changed its trading name to Air Charter International (ACI).
 In 1971, ACI operated a fleet of seven Caravelles and carried about 420.000 passengers.
 The first two Boeing 727-200 were introduced in 1972.
 Transatlantic charter flights to the USA and Canada were offered from 1982 onwards with leased Boeing 747-200 aircraft operated by Air France.
 Six Super Caravelles were leased from EAS Europe Airlines until 1992.

-In 1984, the airline's name was shortened to Air Charter.
+In 1984, the airline's trading name was shortened to Air Charter.
 As the business grew, the first wide-body aircraft was introduced in 1988, the Airbus A300B4.
 Two Boeing 737-200 from EAS Europe Aéro Service on 1988.
+In November 1993 the airline started flying schedules on Air France behalf.
 By the mid-1990s, the 727s were replaced by the Airbus A320.
-With the merger of Air France and Air Inter in 1998, Air Charter had served its purpose and services were discontinued on 24 October 1998.
+After the merger of Air France and Air Inter in Spring 1997, Air Charter had he finished his mission and all services were discontinued on 24 October 1998.